mykola-telychko/the-illusion/README.md

 # the-illusion

-early movie theaters were sometimes called "Illusion" or "The Illusion" in various countries, particularly in Europe.
+Early movie theaters were sometimes called "Illusion" or "The Illusion" in various countries, particularly in Europe.